OuOLeaf/OuOLeaf/README.md

 - 💬 Ask me about topics associated with statistics

-- 📄 Know about my work & experiences

 - 📫 How to reach me: chandelier0207@gmail.com

 - ⚡ Fun fact: Badminton, Reading, Traveling